-How Compliance Hotlines Can Save Money!
+How Compliance Hotlines Can Save You Money!

 By Paul Weidenfeld, March 4, 2016.
 An essential element of all compliance plans is developing and promoting “effective lines of communications.”
-In support of that element, Health and Human Services Office of Inspector General (HHS/OIG) has been urging providers to adopt anonymous hotlines since 1998.
+In support of that element, Health and Human Services Office of Inspector General (HHS/OIG) has been urging providers to adopt anonymous compliance hotlines since 1998.
 CMS, on the other hand, actually requires that Fee-For-Service Contractors (by its 2005 Guidance), and Managed Care and Prescription Drug Contractors (through manual provisions) have “mechanisms that permits anonymous reporting.”

 But many providers, while complying, view hotlines with suspicion.
-They fear that a “successful” hotline might incentivize “whistleblowers” and ultimately result in additional risk and cost to their organization.
+They fear that a “successful” compliance hotline might incentivize “whistleblowers” and ultimately result in additional risk and cost to their organization.
 Though understandable, this fear is misplaced.
 Properly implemented and supported, hotlines provide valuable support to compliance plans and overall risk management programs.
-Rather than increasing risk and costing money, hotlines demonstrably decrease risk and save money.
+Rather than increasing risk and costing money, compliance hotlines demonstrably decrease risk and save money.
 Here’s how:

 Tips are the Most Common Means of Detecting Fraud

 Fraud accounts for an estimated 10% of healthcare spending (almost $1 Billion in 2013).
 The best way to reduce fraud’s impact is through early detection and quick resolution.
 According to a recent report on occupational fraud by the Association of Certified Fraud Examiners (ACFE) “tips” are easily the most common means of detecting fraud.
 It found that over 40% of all cases were detected by a tip — more than twice the rate of any other detection method – and as the percentage of detections by tip increases, detection by other, external means decrease.

 The Importance of Compliance Hotlines in Generating Tips